efajardo/docs/docs/data/xrootd/install-storage-element.md

 XRootD can be accessed using the HTTP protocol.
 To do that:

-1. Modify `/etc/xrootd/xrootd-clustered.cfg` and add the following lines.
+1. Create or edit `/etc/xrootd/config.d/10-xrootd-http.cfg` and add the following lines.
 You will also need to add the configuration regarding [lcmaps authorization](#security-option-3-xrootd-lcmaps-authorization).

         :::file
            if exec xrootd